Skip to content

 Caller says “green light” and players walk forward.
 “Red light” means freeze.
 Anyone moving on red goes back to start.
 First to reach the caller wins.

 Variations level up the listening: yellow means skip, blue means walk backward, purple means bunny hop.
 The more colors you add, the harder the auditory load.
-We played with five colors, and even the older kid had to pause to recall the rule.
+With five or more colors, even older kids have to pause to recall the rule before moving.
 This game also works as a one-on-one with a parent calling out the colors.

 #How Do You Keep Kids Interested?

 Most listening games lose their charm after about a week of nightly play.
 The fix is rotation, not abandonment.
-We ran a different game each weeknight and kept Saturdays for whichever the kids requested most.
+A simple system is to run a different game each weeknight and save one weekend night for whichever game the kids ask for most.

 If you want a structured way to track other daily wins alongside game time, our roundup of the best chores apps for kids covers the apps families actually stick with.
 For game-night nights when you want a co-op video game instead, the best family game apps list pairs nicely with a listening warm-up first.